Looking-Fresh-Games/PositionDeltaService/README.md

 ### **Teleporting**
-This package also allows you to disable / enable monitoring for specific players with the `PositionDeltaService:IgnoreScan(player: Player, ignore: boolean)` method.
+This package also allows you to disable / enable monitoring for specific players with the `PositionDeltaService:ToggleScan(player: Player, scanActive: boolean)` method.
 This is useful for times where players may be travelling at high velocities, or when you intend teleport the player.

 ### **Intentional Teleport Example**
 ```lua